jsonlaz/Data-Viz-Portfolio/README.md

-# Tableau Visualizations
+# Data Visualizations

-This repository contains a collection of Tableau visualizations showcasing various data analysis projects I've worked on or am currently working on.
+This repository contains a collection of data visualizations showcasing various data analysis projects I've worked on or am currently working on.
 Each visualization aims to provide insights into their respective datasets.

 ## Contributing